Skip to main content

 by 20 July 2020One Comment

-The current global pandemic is forcing companies to rethink the way they communicate with customers; and employees and devise new ways to get the latest news to key members.
-Some of these changes may be temporary; they last as long as public health experts recommend social distancing; but we suspect the majority will remain in place as a best practice for communications in general or as a fallback method for crisis communications.
+The current global pandemic is forcing companies to rethink the way they communicate with customers and employees, and to devise new ways to convey the latest news to key stakeholders.
+Some of these changes may be temporary—they will last as long as public health experts recommend social distancing—but we suspect the majority will remain in place as a best practice for communications in general or as a fallback method for crisis communications.

-In most cases, organizations already have messaging channels; for employees, customers and potential customers.
-And unlike email, mobile messaging is "always on" and is much more likely to be seen / read by your audience.
+In most cases, organizations already have messaging channels in place; for employees, customers, and prospects.
+And unlike email, mobile messaging is always-on and much more likely to be seen/read by your audience.

-However, it's not just about a message reaching its goal, as important as it is during a crisis.
-Mobile messaging also offers intelligence based on artificial intelligence; a key feature for organizations that need to inform the public about a complex and rapidly changing situation.
-Whether it's distributing chatbots that answer specific questions; that your audience may have or use personalization to deliver the most relevant messaging to each individual in your audience; AI can help you ensure that a tsunami of information is properly limited and targeted at the people who need it most.
+However, it's not just about one message achieving its goal, which is just as important during a crisis.
+Mobile messaging also offers AI-powered intelligence; a crucial capability for organizations needing to inform the public about a complex and rapidly changing situation.
+Whether it's deploying chatbots that answer specific questions your audience might have, or using personalization to deliver the most relevant messaging to each individual in your audience, AI can help you ensure a tsunami of information is properly narrowed and targeted to those who need it most.

 The video also opens up new ways to interact and serve

-In addition to mobile messaging, businesses are leveraging video to keep their customer base engaged and updated with the latest information.
-During the coronavirus pandemic, video became a vital way to send messages quickly.
-And many in-person meetings, services and events are being replaced by live or on-demand video; from live conferencing to telemedicine, virtual offices and remote learning.
+In addition to mobile messaging, companies are leveraging video to keep their customer base engaged and updated with the latest information.
+During the coronavirus pandemic, video has become a key way to quickly send messages.
+And many in-person meetings, services, and events are being replaced by on-demand or live video; from live conferences to telemedicine, virtual offices, and remote learning.

 Organizations that manage the crisis with SMS / messaging and video

-How do organizations, from global corporations to government organizations and even the smallest organizations, use messaging and video?
-Here is a rundown of some examples we noticed recently:
+How are organizations, from global corporations to government agencies and even smaller organizations, using messaging and video?
+Here's a look at some examples we've seen recently:

 Public health communications

-The World Health Organization (WHO) recently launched a WhatsApp chatbot to spread information about COVID19.
-The chatbot shares current infection rates and answers to coronavirus questions.
+The World Health Organization (WHO) recently launched a WhatsApp chatbot to disseminate information about COVID-19.
+The chatbot shares current infection rates and answers to questions about the coronavirus.
 Country-specific WhatsApp chatbots are also currently being developed.

-The advantage of using chatbots in this way is related to the limitation of information.
-Consumers have a wide range of questions about the situation in front of them; from what symptoms to look for and how to treat coronavirus at home, business impacts, and public testing places.
-Using a chatbot, consumers can choose the thematic areas they are most interested in and create their own "paths" for gathering information.
+The advantage of using chatbots in this way is that they don't have to limit the information available.
+Consumers have a wide range of questions about the situation unfolding before them, from what symptoms to look for and how to treat coronavirus at home, to the impact on businesses and public testing locations.
+Using a chatbot, consumers can choose the topics they're most interested in and create their own "paths" for gathering information.

 Virtual healthcare formats

-Eligible health care visits are shifting towards a telemedicine model to reduce in-person interactions.
-Using secure APIs and software development kits; providers can use video calls to continue to care for patients (and bill for services) while protecting patients, providers and staff from infection.
+Eligible healthcare visits are moving to a telemedicine model to reduce in-person interactions.
+Using secure APIs and software development kits, providers can use video calls to continue to care for patients (and bill for services) while protecting patients, providers and staff from infection.

-In addition to video calls in direct, providers can also record and send short videos to the patient population; broadcasting news about the coronavirus and steps to safeguard health.
+In addition to video calls in Directly, providers can also record and send short videos to their patient population, conveying news about the coronavirus and steps to stay healthy.

 Health surveillance

-Where local laws allow, some public health organizations are monitoring people diagnosed with the coronavirus to keep local residents aware of emerging outbreaks.
-In Israel, for example, the neighbors of any resident diagnosed with the coronavirus are alerted by a text message and are advised to take refuge on the spot.1 Other surveillance programs that come off the ground are voluntary in nature, asking residents to self-report to give people in their region more granular information on where coronavirus cases are.
+Where local laws allow, some public health organizations are monitoring people diagnosed with coronavirus to keep local residents aware of emerging outbreaks.
+In Israel, for example, neighbors of any resident diagnosed with coronavirus are alerted by text message and are advised to shelter in place.1 Other surveillance programs emerging from the ground are voluntary, asking residents to self-report to provide people in their region with more granular information on the location of coronavirus cases.

 Virtual tools for the workforce

-Most global companies have been forced to send home at least a portion of their workforce, and the rapid shift from office to teleworking has prompted many to adopt new tools and new ways of working.
-Video conferencing and voice technologies are easy for remote workers to implement (though companies need to be vigilant that the tools they choose use encryption to prevent abuse - a major concern for rapidly dispersed workforces).
+Most global companies have been forced to send at least part of their workforce home, and the rapid shift from office to telecommuting has prompted many to adopt new tools and ways of working.
+Video conferencing and voice technologies are easy to implement for remote workers (though companies must be vigilant about whether the tools they choose use encryption to prevent abuse, a major concern for rapidly dispersed workforces).

-Videoconferencing, once used by a small portion of the workforce, has now become mainstream.
-Sales calls, college classes, job interviews, and even exercise classes are now all easily accomplished via video conferencing.
-The question arises as to whether organizations will fully revert to in-person meetings, especially those that require travel.
+Video conferencing, once used by a small portion of the workforce, has now become mainstream.
+Sales calls, college lectures, job interviews, and even exercise classes are now easily conducted via videoconference.
+The question arises as to whether organizations will fully return to in-person meetings, especially those that require travel.

 Crisis communications

-SMS / text messages are an excellent way to send information in real time.
-Local and national governments are increasingly using messaging to alert the public to local outbreaks, public resources, and live press conferences.
-Keep in mind that these messages can include photos, videos, and even online ratings, formats that can help provide complex information in a more digestible way.
+SMS/text messaging is an excellent way to deliver real-time information.
+Local and national governments are increasingly using messaging to alert the public about local outbreaks, public resources, and live press conferences.
+Keep in mind that these messages can include photos, videos, and even online assessments—formats that can help deliver complex information in a more digestible way.

 Cancellation / rescheduling of appointments

-Sinch research shows that consumers were already open to doing more with providers and healthcare companies (e.g. pharmacies) via messaging: from receiving notifications about upcoming appointments, rescheduling appointments, and refilling prescriptions.
+Sinch research shows that consumers were already open to doing more with providers and healthcare companies (e.g., pharmacies) via messaging, from receiving notifications about upcoming appointments to rescheduling appointments and refilling prescriptions.
 The current public health crisis is accelerating the adoption of these types of services.
-For example, many hospitals are canceling optional surgeries and other non-urgent appointments to free up facilities for critically ill patients.
-By eliminating mass appointment cancellations via messaging (and getting instant confirmation from consumers that they've received the message), it frees doctors' offices from making long phone calls.
+For example, many hospitals are canceling elective surgeries and other non-urgent appointments to free up space for critically ill patients.
+Eliminating mass appointment cancellations via messaging (and receiving immediate confirmation from consumers that they've received the message) frees medical practices from having to make lengthy phone calls.

-For those organizations that are transitioning to mobile communication, Sinch research shows that consumers prefer the default messaging app on their mobile phone over other messaging apps (e.g. WhatsApp) or dedicated healthcare apps.
-The 47% prefers TXT / SMS, compared to the 31% it prefers dedicated healthcare apps and the 22% prefers messaging apps.
+For organizations transitioning to mobile communications, Sinch research shows that consumers prefer the default messaging app on their mobile phone over other messaging apps (e.g., WhatsApp) or dedicated healthcare apps.
+The 47% prefers TXT/SMS, compared to the 31% prefers dedicated healthcare apps, and the 22% prefers messaging apps.

 Travel updates in real time